The Department of State Growth is responsible for monitoring and advising the Minister for Energy on Tasmania’s energy security.

 Industry participants will, in most instances, manage actual emergency situations and generally, these are resolved with little or no impact on customers or the community.
 Major events, such as storms and bushfires can, however, result in short periods of supply disruption.

 Government does have emergency powers to use in extreme emergency situations.
 The exercise of such powers has not been used in modern times.

 While intervention is seldom required, Government does heighten its monitoring and coordination activities when energy security risks increase.

 In responding to the challenge, the Tasmanian Government put a plan in place, together with the energy businesses, to ensure that the energy requirements of the State could continue to be met.
-The implementation of the Energy Supply Plan has been a success in maintaining energy security and further information is available from the Hydro Tasmania website.
+The implementation of the Energy Supply Plan was successful in maintaining energy supply to Tasmanian consumers.